cse3901-2021au-giles/RuntimeTerror-RubyOnRails/README.md

 # RuntimeTerror-RubyOnRails
-> Jack Garry, Matthew Hu, Kevin Wang, Luke Wilcox
+> Contributors (RuntimeTerror): Jack Garry, Matthew Hu, Kevin Wang, Luke Wilcox

 RuntimeTerror-RubyOnRails is a peer evaluation tool that allows teams to provide feedback for each other.

 This project allows admins to create their own courses with unique class codes that users can use to join the course.
 The admin will be able to sort the users into groups and assign feedback tasks associated with checkpoints.
 The admin will be able to see meaningful statistics of the users' feedback and the users will be able to see anonymous feedback from their teammates.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 ## Getting started
 To get started with the app, first make sure you have ruby version '2.6.6' installed by running: